- haul (verb) pull or drag with effort or force.

 Stay tuned for part 2 in which I review non-fiction books about adoption, neurosurgery and reading.

-Please share any of your own book recommendations it in the comments below.
+Please share any of your own book recommendations in the comments below.
 If you have any questions regarding the vocabulary, simply send me a message or ask me a question in the comments below.
 Or you can email us at Intrepid English.